cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 2. Tags MUST have nonzero length.
-A minimum length of 16 bytes is RECOMMENDED to reduce the chance of collisions with other protocols.
+A minimum length of 16 bytes is RECOMMENDED to reduce the chance of collisions with other applications.

-3. Tags SHOULD begin with a fixed protocol identification string that is unique to the protocol.
+3. Tags SHOULD begin with a fixed identification string that is unique to the application.

-4. Tags SHOULD include a protocol version number.
+4. Tags SHOULD include a version number.

-5. For protocols that define multiple ciphersuites, each ciphersuite's tag MUST be different.
+5. For applications that define multiple ciphersuites, each ciphersuite's tag MUST be different.
 For this purpose, it is RECOMMENDED to include a ciphersuite identifier in each tag.

-6. For protocols that use multiple encodings, either to the same curve or to different curves, each encoding MUST use a different tag.
+6. For applications that use multiple encodings, either to the same curve or to different curves, each encoding MUST use a different tag.
    For this purpose, it is RECOMMENDED to include the encoding's Suite ID ({{suites}}) in the domain separation tag.
    For independent encodings based on the same suite, each tag should also include a distinct identifier, e.g., "ENC1" and "ENC2".

-As an example, consider a fictional protocol named Quux that defines several different ciphersuites.
+As an example, consider a fictional application named Quux that defines several different ciphersuites.
 A reasonable choice of tag is "QUUX-V\<xx\>-CS\<yy\>-\<suiteID\>", where
 \<xx\> and \<yy\> are two-digit numbers indicating the version and ciphersuite, respectively, and \<suiteID\> is the Suite ID of the encoding used in ciphersuite \<yy\>.

-As another example, consider a fictional protocol named Baz that requires two independent random oracles to the same curve.
+As another example, consider a fictional application named Baz that requires two independent random oracles to the same curve.
 Reasonable choices of tags for these oracles are "BAZ-V\<xx\>-CS\<yy\>-\<suiteID\>-ENC1" and "BAZ-V\<xx\>-CS\<yy\>-\<suiteID\>-ENC2",